antonioortegajr/idx-page-templates/README.md

-# idx-page-templates
+# IDX Page Templates
-twig files for custom templates in IDX Broker
+twig files for custom templates in IDX Broker.

+#Use
+Samples are in folders based on page type.
+Modify as you see fit.
+Submit to IDX Broker for review.